Keploy vs Mabl

 Mabl provides built-in dashboards showing test health, flaky test identification, quality trends over time, and coverage gaps.
 This enterprise-grade reporting helps QA leads make data-driven decisions about release readiness.

 Engineering teams evaluating Mabl alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Mabl or comparing Mabl and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).